-The Revenue Statistics in Asian and Pacific Economies publication is jointly undertaken
+Revenue Statistics in Asian and Pacific Economies is jointly produced by the Organisation

 The Global Revenue Statistics Databaseprovides detailed comparable tax revenue data for African, Asian and Pacific, Latin American and the Caribbean and OECD countries from 1990 onwards.
 The database provides the largest source of comparable tax revenue data, which are produced in partnership with participating countries and regional partners.